Track record and tractability

 In addition to the general force multiplier and the possibility of being very high impact, charities have a chance of becoming very large.
 The impact of even a marginally better, but very high-budget, charity can be extremely large.
 For example, if Oxfam were 1% more cost-effectiveness focused, it could save an enormous number of additional lives.
 Founding charities now gives EAs the opportunity to become the next generation of very large nonprofits.
 Particularly with initial funding sources such as the EA movement and the Open Philanthropy Project, it’s not impossible that a charity founded by EAs could grow to be a field leader, which would have immense impact on the world.

 Flow through effects

-An additional effect is if you think value drift is a possible risk, establishing career and social capital in the charity sector is a way to increase the odds of long term altruism.
+An additional effect is, if you think value drift is a possible risk, establishing career and social capital in the charity sector is a way to increase the odds of long-term altruism.
 If your CV is in the social sector, even if you value drift, you’re likely to stay in the area because it’s easier to get jobs there.

-See previous writing on the value of CE and the expected value of a top charity for more reasons on the impact of charity entrepreneurship.
+See previous writing on the value of CE and the expected value of a top charity for more reasons for the impact of charity entrepreneurship.
 We are also going to write more on this topic soon, including the pros and cons of EAs founding charities and an announcement post for a related organization on this topic.